sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/README.md

-security setting is wrong, one service takes another down with it), this system is supposed to **notice the problem automatically**, **figure out why it happened**, **suggest a fix**, and — only with a human's permission — **apply the fix**.
+security setting is wrong, one service takes another down with it), this system is supposed to **notice the problem automatically**, **figure out why it happened**, **suggest a fix**, and — only with a human's permission — **apply the fix**, followed by **closed-loop verification** to confirm the fix actually worked.

-The "figuring out why" part is done by an AI model (a large language model, same family of technology as ChatGPT), pointed at real data about the failure instead of being asked to guess.
+The "figuring out why" part is done by an AI model (a large language model via Amazon Bedrock), pointed at real data about the failure instead of being asked to guess.

 Everything it does is written down in a database as a **structured record**, so